zagreo-lab/tasmota-poe/README.md

 Once it does, the bin file can be found in /workspace/Tasmota/build_output/firmware

+Download tasmota32-CC2652P2-POE-BRIDGE.bin to your computer by right-clicking on the file and selecting 'Download'.
+You are now ready to flash your device.

-2) Flashare il compilato: tasmota32-CC2652P2-POE-BRIDGE.bin
+2) Flash tasmota32-CC2652P2-POE-BRIDGE.bin
-3) Dare il seguente comando: backlog wifi 0 ; Template 0, rule1 1
+3) Give the command: backlog wifi 0 ; Template 0, rule1 1
 4) Restart